 “The foundation for any sustainable program has to be education,” Dr. Singh said.
 So in partnership with the local government, he created a residency program at Georgetown Public Hospital Corporation (GPHC) that brought state of the art technology to the country and a hybrid model blending in-person education with volunteer doctors and a virtual classroom where Dr. Singh and other faculty members provide instruction from anywhere in the world.

 “Before we started this program, Guyana had only two pediatricians.
 To date, we have trained over 10 pediatricians and over 50 nurses, which is a lot for a country of only 750,000 people,” Dr. Singh said.
 “Early individuals that we trained are now becoming the educators, so we are close to it becoming a self-sufficient program.”

 To date, the infant mortality rate has dropped over 40 per cent at GPHC in Guyana and has saved the lives of over 150 babies annually.
-For his contribution to the welfare of Guyanese people, Dr. Singh was awarded one of Canada’s highest honours, the Meritorious Service Decoration (Civil Division), by His Excellency, the Governor General, the Right Honorable David Johnson.
+For his contribution to the welfare of Guyanese people, Dr. Singh was awarded one of Canada’s highest honours, the Meritorious Service Decoration (Civil Division), by His Excellency, the Governor General, the Right Honorable David Johnston.